- Location: Arizona

 When you have gathered the appropriate paperwork, you must return to the MVD, as you will be required to pay a series of fees.
 You are actually reapplying for a driver license, so you may be required to take the appropriate vision, written, and behind-the-wheel tests as well.

 To reinstate your driver license after it has been revoked, you must first obtain an investigation packet by calling the MVD at (800) 251-5866.
-After you return the completed packet to the MVD, it will take between seven and 10 days to investigate your case.

 You will be notified if your request has been approved, at which time you can return to the MVD to reapply for a driver license.
 In addition to paying the reinstatement and reapplication fees, you may need to take the vision, written, and behind-the-wheel examinations associated with getting a new license.